Organ concerto: Johann Sebastian Bach (1685–1750)

-There is no clearly named "organ concerto" (i.e., for organ and orchestral ensemble) by Bach, but several cantata movements contain extensive obbligato organ parts.
+There are no true organ concerti (i.e., for organ and orchestral ensemble) by Bach, but several cantata movements contain extensive obbligato organ parts.
 Versions of six of these cantata movements had a later incarnation in the two harpsichord concertos BWV 1052 and 1053.
 Cantata 35 contains two instrumental Sinfonias with organ solo, the first of which agrees with the fragmentary keyboard concerto BWV 1059.
 A recording of a reconstruction of this as an organ concerto was made by Ton Koopman.

-Bach's admiration for Antonio Vivaldi and the Italian style led to several transcriptions of instrumental concertos for solo organ, without an orchestra:
+Bach's admiration for Antonio Vivaldi and the Italian style led to several transcriptions of instrumental concertos for solo organ, without an orchestra.

 Gregor Joseph Werner (1693–1766)

 The Austrian composer Gregor Joseph Werner wrote a concerto in B-flat major for organ, 2 chalumeaux and string orchestra, dated 1753: Allegro – Largo – Tempo di menuet (manuscript: Országos Széchényi Könyvtár, Budapest: Ms.mus III.305; RISM: 530003636), as well as other concertos for organ and string or chamber orchestra.
 Besides these he wrote a pastorella in D major for organ and string orchestra: Andante – Larghetto – Allegro.